Paternity fraud and how to avoid it

 Many men question the paternity of their children, but only a few are correct to do so.
 To put that another way, when asked if they have ever been unsure if they are the biological father of their child, many more men say yes than the actual number involved in cases of misattributed paternity.
 But, given the emotional and financial pressures involved in parenthood, it is perhaps not surprising that so many opt to take a DNA test and find out for sure.

-There have been many studies of false paternity in the UK since the 1950s, most of which have found that the numbers of actual cases range from 1-3%.
-In 2008, 500 paternity cases which had been handled by the UK Child Support Agency were analysed, finding that fathers had been wrongly identified in just 0.2% of cases, or 1 in 500.
-Of these, between 10 and 19% were deemed paternity fraud – situations in which the wrong father was deliberately identified.
+There have been many studies of false paternity in the UK since the 1950s, most of which have found that the numbers of actual cases of misattributed paternity range from only 1-3%.
+In 2008, 500 paternity cases handled by the UK Child Support Agency were analysed, and it was found that fathers had been wrongly identified in just 0.2% of cases, or 1 in 500.
+Of these, between 10% and 19% were deemed paternity fraud – situations in which the wrong father was deliberately identified.

 Both mothers and alleged biological fathers may have powerful incentives to commit the crime of paternity fraud, so countering this with reliable evidence is critical.